hadro/hathi_analysis/cce/readme.md

     <script data-plotly="hadro:71" sharekey-plotly="ozpf4TbQglQ5k7qRnsOHS0" src="https://plot.ly/embed.js" async></script>
 </div>

 So HathiTrust has one set of data, comprising some 16 million digitized works.
-For my purposes here, I limited the HathiTrust bibliographic corpus to include only volumes known to be published in the United States between 1923 and 1963.[^sql] That's the curve in the above figure, in blue.
+For my purposes here, I limited the HathiTrust bibliographic corpus to include only volumes (books, not serials) known to be published in the United States between 1923 and 1963.[^sql] That's the curve in the above figure, in blue.
 (See [a larger and interactive version of this figure on Github](https://hadro.github.io/hathi_analysis/cce/cce_count.html))

 Meanwhile, the United States Copyright Office, as part of the Library of Congress, has served as the central clearinghouse for copyright designations and registrations, which were required until 1977.
 When registration of copyright was required, the Copyright Office compiled all of these submissions into an annual "Catalog of Copyright Entries," which is a treasure trove of pointers to original copyright registration filings.